voxel51/fiftyone/docs/index.rst

 .. rubric:: Bootstrapping training datasets from raw images

-In the early stages of a machine learning workflow, ML engineers inevitably ask themselves "what data should I select to annotate?"
-This is a critical question, as acquiring high quality ground truth annotations is an expensive and time consuming process.
+In the early stages of a machine learning workflow, ML engineers inevitably ask
+themselves: *what data should I select to annotate?* This is a critical question, as acquiring high quality ground truth annotations is an expensive and time consuming process.
 FiftyOne provides methods that can automatically identify a diverse subset of your raw (unlabeled) dataset that you should send